 With a high rate of obesity, expect many of your client prospects to be people simply looking to get in shape and to a healthy weight through intensive training sessions or program designs.

-Some clients also have different fitness goals that are not related to weight loss.
+Some clients also have different fitness goals unrelated to weight loss.

-You will find people from all walks of fitness at fitness centers and health clubs, of course, but expect your most significant client base to be healthy weight loss candidates.
+You will find people from all walks of fitness at fitness centers and health clubs but expect your most significant client base to be healthy weight loss candidates.

-This means your skills in change psychology and nutrition coaching will also come in handy in designing exercise programs.
+This means your change psychology and nutrition coaching skills will also be useful in designing exercise programs.

 Personal Trainer Certifications in Indiana